Tax cut controversy claims the head of Poland's finance minister | DW | 07.06.2019

 Poland's ruling Law and Justice (PiS) government on Thursday announced plans to cut the lowest rate of income tax rate to 17% from 19%.

 On the back of a successful Euro poll in May and with national elections in October, the government also pledged to cut income tax for people under 26 to zero.
-Recent polls suggest younger voters are less disinclined to vote for the party tagged by many as illiberal.
+Recent polls suggest younger voters are inclined to vote for the party tagged by many as illiberal.

 Draft bills will soon be submitted to the meeting of the Council of Ministers, the newspaper Dziennik Gazeta Prawna reported.
 "The government wants voters to use the changes before they go to the polls in the parliamentary elections," the paper wrote.